DIAMONDS BY PIAGET

 THE SPARKLING BEAUTY OF THE MOST PRECIOUS OF STONES

 Rare, pure and eternal, diamonds are the ultimate symbol of love.
 It was in Europe in the 15th century that the romantic tradition of offering a diamond ring as a token of love and commitment was born.
 In 1477, Princess Marie of Burgundy received this first proof of love from Archduke Maximilian of Austria.
-She placed the ring on the fourth finger of her left hand as, according to the Egyptian belief in the “vein of love,” the left ring finger is connected to the heart by this vein.
-Diamonds still symbolize love centuries later
+She placed the ring on the fourth finger of her left hand as, according to the Egyptian belief in the “vein of love”, it is said to be directly connected to the heart.
+Centuries later, diamonds still symbolize love.

 THE 4CS - 4 QUALITY CRITERIA OF DIAMONDS